Mannjamin/Basic-Public-Transport-Navigation-System-in-PROLOG/README.md

 well, as part of our navigation system, we can declare many things.
 As part of this demonstration, my navigational system will cover the following functions:
 1. Displaying adjacent bus stops
 2. Displaying the route between bus stops
-3. Displaying how long it take to get to each bus stop
-4. We can also display how many bus stops a Bus has to do through.

 ### Displaying Adjacent Bus Stops: